-Overall, there are very few human studies, so its effects on people are relatively unknown.
+Overall, there are very few human studies, so BHT’s effects on people are relatively unknown.

 Titanium dioxide is a common food additive used to whiten products and give them a smooth texture.

-At the moment, the amount and type of titanium dioxide people are exposed to in food is generally considered to be safe.
-Nevertheless, more research is needed to determine the safe consumption limit (9, 10, 11).
+At the moment, the amount and type of titanium dioxide people are exposed to in food is generally considered safe.
+Nevertheless, more research is needed to determine the safe consumption limit (

 Aspartame is an artificial sweetener commonly found in sugar-free foods.

-It’s highly controversial and has been claimed to cause a range of problems from headaches to obesity to cancer.
+It’s highly controversial and has been claimed to cause a range of conditions, from headaches to obesity to cancer.

-Overall, consuming amounts of aspartame that are within the daily intake recommendations isn’t thought to be harmful (18).
+According to the FDA, consuming amounts of aspartame that are within the daily intake recommendations isn’t thought to be harmful (

-Bottom Line: Chewing gum hasn’t been linked to any serious health effects, but ingredients added to some brands of chewing gum are controversial.
+Chewing gum hasn’t been linked to any serious health effects, but ingredients added to some types of chewing gum are controversial.

-Interestingly, some studies have found that chewing gum during tasks could be a bit of a distraction at the start, but they could help you focus for longer periods (25).
+Interestingly, some studies have found that chewing gum during tasks may be a bit of a distraction at the start but could help you focus for longer periods (

-Other studies have only found benefits during the first 15–20 minutes of a task (26).
+Other studies have found benefits during only the first 15–20 minutes of a task (

-How chewing gum improves memory isn't fully understood.
+Experts don’t fully understand how chewing gum improves memory.
 One theory is that this improvement is due to increased blood flow to the brain caused by chewing gum.

-In university students, chewing gum for two weeks decreased feelings of stress, particularly in relation to academic workload (30).
+In a small 2012 study in university students, chewing gum for 2 weeks decreased participants’ feelings of stress, particularly in relation to academic workload (

-The benefits of chewing gum on memory have only been shown to last while you’re chewing the gum.
-However, habitual gum chewers may benefit from feeling more alert and less stressed throughout the day (24, 27, 34).
+The benefits of chewing gum on memory have been shown to last only while you’re chewing the gum.
+However, habitual gum chewers may benefit from feeling more alert and less stressed throughout the day (

 Chewing gum could be a helpful tool for those trying to lose weight.

-This is because it’s both sweet and low in calories, giving you a sweet taste without blowing your diet.
+This is because it’s both sweet and low in calories, giving you a sweet taste without negatively affecting your diet.

-One study even found that people who chewed gum were less likely to snack on healthy snacks like fruit.
-However, this may be because the participants were chewing minty gum before eating, which made the fruit taste bad (42).
+One study even found that people who chewed gum were less likely to snack on fruit.
+However, this may be because the participants were chewing minty gum before eating, which made the fruit taste bad (

-However, more research is needed to determine if chewing gum leads to a difference in scale weight over the long term.
+However, more research is needed to determine whether chewing gum leads to a difference in weight over the long term.

 Chewing sugar-free gum could help protect your teeth from cavities.

 It’s better for your teeth than regular, sugar-sweetened gum.
-This is because sugar feeds the “bad” bacteria in your mouth, damaging your teeth.
+This is because sugar feeds the “bad” bacteria in your mouth, which can damage your teeth.